ahmetsenturk/Charge2Change/README.md

 Follow these steps:

-1. Clone the project repository to your local machine using the following command:
+1. Clone the project repository to your local machine using the following command on your terminal:
 ``` shell
 git clone https://github.com/ahmetsenturk/Charge2Change.git
 ```
+  You can also simply go to the [repository](https://github.com/ahmetsenturk/Charge2Change.git), click on the green **Code** button, and then select **Download ZIP**, this will automatically start the download.
+After unzipping the folder, you are good to go.

-2. Open the project in Xcode by double-clicking on the Charge2Change.xcodeproj file.
+2. Open the project in Xcode by double-clicking on the **Charge2Change.xcodeproj** file.

 3. Ensure that you have the minimum required iOS version (16.4) installed on your simulator or device.